Tereshchenkolab/Digital_Data_Real_Time_Ingestion_Utility/README.md

 Manual data entry often leads to inconsistencies and omissions.
 This utility addresses those gaps by integrating **real-time folder monitoring** and **controlled user input dialogs**, ensuring all digital recordings are synchronized with validated metadata at the moment of creation.

-Developed within the **Institution** research environment, the system adheres to recognized data quality principles:
+Developed within the **Cleveland Clinic** research environment, the system adheres to recognized data quality principles:
 **completeness, consistency, integrity, and audit traceability.**

 ---